cgtinker/BlendArMocap/README.md

 - Transfer tracking data to rigs and generate new transfer configurations
   - currently, officially supports the transfer to generated [rifigy rigs](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/index.html)

-For more information, please refer to the [documentation](https://cgtinker.github.io/BlendArMocap/).

 ### Mediapipe Detection

 Run Mediapipe within Blender to detect pose, hand, face or holistic features.
 BlendArMocap calculates rotation data based on the detection results at runtime to drive rigs.<br>

 **Caution:** Requires external dependencies which can be installed via the add-on preferences with elevated privileges.